 The factors mentioned among many others such as sound imaging affect the quality of sound a speaker delivers and not speaker impedance.

-It is therefore not easy to make an express conclusion as to whether a 4 ohm or 8-ohm speaker is better as it is a general opinion of the listener and depends on the many factors mentioned.
+It is therefore not easy to make an express conclusion as to whether a 4 ohm or 8-ohm speaker is better as it is the general opinion of the listener and depends on the many factors mentioned.